Achronus/rl_atari_games/README.md

 # Reinforcement Learning with Atari Games

 This repository focuses on exploring how Intrinsic Motivation (IM) effects Reinforcement Learning (RL) policy-based models.
-We use a Rainbow Deep Q-Network (RDQN) to simulate off-policy and Proximal Policy Optimization (PPO) as on-policy.
+We use a Deep Q-Network (DQN) to simulate off-policy and Proximal Policy Optimization (PPO) as on-policy.

+_(Note)_ functionality for Rainbow Deep Q-Networks (RDQNs) is available but is not used during the study due to time constraints.

 We focus on two IM methods: curiosity and empowerment, and evaluate their performance on three Atari games:
 Space Invaders, Q*bert, and Montezuma's Revenge.
 Our research aims to provide intuition on how IM methods affect these popular on-policy and off-policy agents.